 Students wishing to file a complaint should follow the procedures outlined in the University Bulletin under "Academic Grievance Procedures".
-Students taking courses through a distance learning format may also file a complaint with their home state agency.
+Students taking online courses may also file a complaint with their home state agency.
 The State Higher Education Executive Office (SHEEO) has provided a directory of Student Complaint information by State and Agency.

-At Binghamton University, distance learning students must log into a secure portal using a customized user id and password.
+At Binghamton University, online learning students must log into a secure portal using a customized user id and password.
 All students who enroll in courses at Binghamton are authenticated through an identity management system that provides a unique user name and password for access.
-Without these identifiers, students cannot register for classes or access university tools for distance learning.
+Without these identifiers, students cannot register for classes or access university tools for online learning.
 The university’s policies regarding academic honesty and acceptable use of Information Technology Services include penalties for unauthorized use of another individual’s name and password and for cheating on examinations.
 (For more information, please see ITS acceptable use policy, and the academic honesty policy in the University Bulletin).
-In addition, some academic units offering distance learning classes use proctored exams.
-Instructors of distance learning courses are encouraged to require students to acknowledge the acceptance of these policies in course syllabi and in on-line materials provided for the course.
+In addition, some academic units offering online learning classes use proctored exams.
+Instructors of online learning courses are encouraged to require students to acknowledge the acceptance of these policies in course syllabi and in online materials provided for the course.

 Students may not register for more than 4 credits in Winter Session; all courses offered in the Winter Session carry 4 credits unless otherwise noted.

 Students who wish their records to indicate good standing when dropping a course or withdrawing from the Winter Session must follow formal drop and withdrawal procedures since mere absence from class does not constitute due notice of drop or withdrawal.
 Students who stop attending a course for which they are registered are liable for payment unless the proper drop or withdrawal forms are submitted and approved.